rl1987/trickster.dev/tricksterblog/content/post/sending-mass-dms-on-reddit-through-api.md

 We instantiate a `Reddit` object and ask the user to input DM subject via standard input.
 Then we read a template of the message from m message.txt and usernames (one per line) from users.txt.
-We replace `{{username}}` in a template with actual user name to personalise a message.
+We replace `{{username}}` in a template with an actual user name to personalize a message.
 I could have used jinja2 for this, but this is just a simple experimental script that does not warrant bringing a full-powered templating engine into the picture.

 Now we try posting the message by calling `try_posting` function.
 This function returns a boolean value:

-* True if posting succeeded or if target user is invalid (no need to retry)
+* True if posting succeeded or if the target user is invalid (no need to retry)
 * False if posting failed for some reason other than target user being invalid.

 If all goes well, the API call in `try` block does not throw any exceptions and we can proceed to next user.
 But it turns out that Reddit API has a hidden rate limit on sending direct messages.
-When we hit that rate limit, we are getting an exception of class [`praw.exceptions.RedditAPIException`](https://praw.readthedocs.io/en/latest/code_overview/exceptions.html#praw.exceptions.RedditAPIException) that will have one or more sub-exceptions available in list at `items` property.
+When we hit that rate limit, we are getting an exception of class [`praw.exceptions.RedditAPIException`](https://praw.readthedocs.io/en/latest/code_overview/exceptions.html#praw.exceptions.RedditAPIException) that will have one or more sub-exceptions available in the list at `items` property.
 To detect rate limiting, we iterate across this list and check if there's a subexception with `error_type` equal to `RATELIMIT` string.

 When converted to string, it will read something like the following: